500-character fiction (500자 소설)

 Definition of 500-character fiction

-This page provides the core definition, conceptual background, and research basis for 500-character fiction.
+This page provides the core definition, conceptual background, and research basis for 500-character fiction as a distinct fixed-length narrative form.

 Conceptual background

 Short narrative forms such as flash fiction, microfiction, and drabble have historically explored compressed storytelling.
-However, these forms typically function as flexible length categories rather than fixed narrative units.
+In this context, they are useful comparative categories, but they do not by themselves define the classification of 500-character fiction.
+These forms typically function as flexible length categories rather than fixed narrative units.

 Unlike flexible short-form categories, 500-character fiction is proposed as a bounded narrative unit defined by a 500-character limit.
 The 500-character framework establishes a repeatable narrative scale where the length limit itself becomes a compositional rule.